 Smith is survived by his wife and two children, and both a post office and middle school have been named in his honor.
 In Smith's Guest Book, a fellow Floridian writes, "The definition of the word 'hero' pales in comparison when you read the story of the selfless, courageous deed of Sgt.
 Paul R. Smith.
 The lives of the soldiers he saved, their children, and their yet-to-be-born descendents will ever be intertwined with this heroic man."

-Though four years have elapsed since his passing, this hero from the tiny town of Scio, New York, is not forgotten.
+Though four years have elapsed since his passing, this hero from the tiny town of Scio, N.Y., is not forgotten.
 On the anniversary of his death, a visitor to Dunham's Guest Book writes, "Jason made an impact on many lives, those he saved, and those he touched just by being himself.
 We will always be grateful to Jason for being a friend to Ian, our son, and Jason's fellow Marine brother."
-The book The Gift of Valor: A War Story details Jason Dunham's life and sacrifice.
+The book The Gift of Valor: A War Story details the story of Dunham's life and sacrifice.

 Also featured in a best-selling book was Lieutenant Michael P. Murphy, the first Medal of Honor winner who served in Afghanistan.
 Murphy, a 29-year-old U.S. Navy SEAL, was near the Pakistan border in 2005 when Afghan insurgents attacked his four-man reconnaissance team.
 Wounded, Murphy braved enemy fire from dozens of Taliban fighters to radio for help.
 An American rescue helicopter was shot down while trying to rescue Murphy's team, killing all 16 soldiers onboard.
 Only one member of the recon team was rescued, Marcus Luttrell, who later wrote the book Lone Survivor, which highlighted the bravery and heroism of Murphy and his team.